 The Lake Ainslie was built by the Pullman Company between December of 1923 and early 1924 entering service on February 9.
 It was constructed as a 10 section, 1 Drawing Room, 2 Compartment car.
 The car was built as part of Pullman Plan 3585 and Lot 4728.
 It was 1 of 244 cars in a series collectively known as the “Lake” series of sleeping cars.
 The car was originally built without air conditioning which was later installed on June 19, 1936.

-The configuration, commonly called a 10-2-1, refers to the fact that the car has a layout consisting of ten open sections, two compartments, and one drawing room (a bedroom with it's own private lounge).
+The configuration, commonly called a 10-1-2, refers to the fact that the car has a layout consisting of ten open sections, one drawing room (a bedroom with it's own private lounge), and two compartments.
 There is a large men’s lavatory with a separate “saloon” (toilet annex) located at the end of open section.
 On the opposite end is a large women’s lavatory with it’s own “saloon.”

 Name of an Actual Lake